pinkadotted/WashWatch/README.md

 Things that need to be standardised so that the code doesn't break:

-Android version used for development:
+Name: WashWash1
-SDK version:
+Android version used for development: API 29: Android 10.0

 Current structure:
 1. Landing page (MainActivity.java + activity_main.xml): Contains the 3 BLK buttons to be selected